arpwal/contactsmanager-nodejs/README.md

    git push origin main --follow-tags
    ```

-3. The GitHub Actions workflow will:
+3. The GitHub Actions workflow will automatically:
    - Run all tests
+   - Build the package
+   - Publish to npm (using the NPM_TOKEN stored in GitHub secrets)
    - Create a new GitHub release with the version tag

-   - Build and publish the package to npm
+Alternatively, you can manually trigger the workflow by going to the "Actions" tab in the GitHub repository and using the "Run workflow" button on the "Build and Publish" workflow.

 ## License